FirePing32/prakhargurunani.com/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello!
-I am Prakhar Gurunani and I am a full stack developer.
-I love to create Software.
-I spend a lot of time advocating Open Source to people around me.
+I am Prakhar Gurunani, a 1st year undergraduate student.
+I find my interest in Open Source, and growing the community around it.

-I have an affection for IOT.
+I mainly work in frontend development and design, along with mobile app development.